Aminolevulinic Acid (Topical)

-Solution (Levulan Kerastick): Apply to actinic keratoses (not perilesional skin) followed by blue light illumination 3 hours (upper extremity lesions) or 14 to 18 hours later by blue light illumination.
-Application/treatment may be repeated at a treatment site (once) after 8 weeks; multiple lesions can be treated within a treatment region but multiple treatment regions should not be treated simultaneously.
+Solution (Levulan Kerastick): Apply to actinic keratoses (not perilesional skin) followed by blue light illumination 3 hours (upper extremity lesions) or 14 to 18 hours (face or scalp lesions) later.
+Application/treatment may be repeated at a treatment region (once) after 8 weeks; multiple lesions can be treated within a treatment region but multiple treatment regions should not be treated simultaneously.

 Actinic cheilitis (off-label use): Topical: Apply solution (20%) to lip lesion followed 2 to 3 hours later by photodynamic therapy.
 Application/treatment may be repeated as necessary once every 4 weeks or until complete clearing, for up to 3 treatment sessions (Alexiades-Armenakas 2004).
 Additional data may be necessary to further define the role of aminolevulinic acid in the treatment of this condition.

 Dosing: Renal Impairment